Drenmi/sludge/README.md

 })
 ```

 `Trait`s determine how things can be used.
 In the example above, we have defined a new thing, a light source, which can be wielded by characters (granted they possess the appropriate body parts.)
-We can use our new thing to construct new light sources.
+We can use our new thing factory to construct new light sources.

 **Example:**